kirklandnuts/sql_de_mayo/beginner/README.md

 COMM 101 | Public Speaking on a National Stage | M. King Jr. | CAMPBHALL | M W PSTAT 101 | Literally Predicting the Future | T. Bayes | PSYCH 1924 | M W F

-In this example, the tables `course_enrollments`, and `courses` indeed constitute a database in the sense that the two tables are considered organized data; however, due to the way it's structured, this database doesn't fully exhibit the benefits offered by storing data in numerous tables.
+In this example, the tables `course_enrollments` and `courses` indeed constitute a database in the sense that the two tables are considered organized data; however, due to the way it's structured, this database doesn't fully exhibit the benefits offered by storing data in numerous tables.
 These benefits would be fully exhibited in the case of a *relational database*.

 A **relational database** is a database which is organized based on the principals of the [relational model](https://en.wikipedia.org/wiki/Relational_model).
 To understand these principals and the benefits they provide, we will begin with a critique of our university database.

 A weakness of the database is redundancy; there are multiple cases where data is unnecessarily repeated.
 In the table `course_enrollments`, each student's name, major, and year are stored twice because they each enrolled in two courses.
 Furthermore, in the same table, data about the course `WRIT 101`'s location and professor occurs multiple times.
 Not only is data repeated within the table `course_enrollments`, but also across different tables; data regarding each course's professor and location is stored in both tables.
 Redundancy in databases is considered a weakness because it implies wasted storage space.
 Why store any more data than you need to?
-Additionally, if data occurs in multiple locations, any updates to that data will have to be made in all locations.
+Additionally, if data occurs in multiple instances, any updates to that data would have to occur in all of those instances.
 For example, if the location for course `WRIT 101` were to change to `SSMS 1303`, we would have to update our data on four occasions (three times in `course_enrollments` and once in `courses`).

-**Relational databases aim to store data in a way that minimizes wasted storage while maintaining accessibility of that data.** It helps to adopt the terminology associated with relational databases, some of which we've already encountered.
+**Relational databases aim to store data in a way that minimizes wasted storage while maintaining accessibility of that data.** To understand how, it helps to adopt the terminology associated with relational databases, some of which we've already encountered.
 In dealing with relational databases, rows of a table are referred to as **records** or **tuples** and columns as **attributes** or **fields**.
 Additionally, tables are called **relations**, as a table communicates the relationships between each record and attribute.

 ![](img/reldb_term1.png)

 In order to eliminate redundancy, each relation (table) in a relational database strictly represents a single type of entity.
 In our case, the table `course_enrollments` should represent instances of course enrollment and the table `courses` should represent courses.
 Our database violates this rule because the relation `course_enrollments` contains information about three entity types: course enrollments, courses, and students.
 Because an entity type should be represented by its own relation, it seems that we might want to introduce a third relation to represent students.

 The restriction that each relation must represent a single entity type might seem detrimental because it requires that we separate information about different entity types.
-In the case of the relation `course_enrollments`, we would lose any information about *which student* is signing up for *which classes* and are left only with fields `time_of_enrollment` and `grading_option`.
+In the case of the relation `course_enrollments`, we would lose any information about *which student* is enrolling for *which classes* and are left only with fields `quarter`, `time_of_enrollment`, and `grading_option`.
 However, this is not the case, relations in a relational database can remain linked through the use of *keys*. **Keys** are unique identifiers for each record in a relation and manifest in the form of an added column.
 They are then referenced in other tables to maintain any relational information.
-It is important to emphasize the uniqueness of keys, as the notion that any one key will never cooccur in the same relation is what empowers them to be used as identifiers (e.g., students need unique ID numbers to prevent one student from being mistaken for another).
+It is important to emphasize the uniqueness of keys, as the notion that any one key will never occur more than once in the same relation is what empowers them to be used as identifiers (e.g., students need unique ID numbers to prevent one student from being mistaken for another).

 At this point, it's totally understandable if you still aren't clear on what a relational database is or why we should use them.
 This may be a case in which the best way to understand is through example, so we'll try to recreate our university database keeping in mind the discussed principals of relational databases.
 An improved version of our database might comprise the following tables: